 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Radisson - Ojibwa has relatively fewer families with younger children, and/or college students.
 Combined, this makes Radisson - Ojibwa a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-In terms of college education, the citizens of Radisson - Ojibwa rank slightly lower than the national average.
-16.96% of adults 25 and older in Radisson - Ojibwa have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The percentage of adults in Radisson - Ojibwa with college degrees is slightly lower than the national average of 21.84% for all communities.
+16.96% of adults in Radisson - Ojibwa have a bachelor's degree or advanced degree.

 Radisson - Ojibwa is a very ethnically-diverse town.
 The people who call Radisson - Ojibwa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Radisson - Ojibwa residents report their race to be White, followed by Native American.
 Important ancestries of people in Radisson - Ojibwa include German, Irish, Polish, Norwegian, and English.